-Attractions And Things To Do
+Attractions And Things To Do in Torrevieja

 The city borders the Orihuela Costa, a lively expat area with many beach-side suburbs.
 This includes areas such as Cabo Roig, Playa Flamenca, La Zenia and Villamartin.
 Throughout the city there are parks, plazas, promenades and of course, beaches.
 Visitors to the city will be kept busy with the many interesting and exciting things to do in Torrevieja.